mariushobbhahn/mariushobbhahn.github.io/_posts/2020-08-13-animal_suffering_human_consumption.md

 ## Conclusions

 1. **The difference in brain weight or number of neurons is larger than I expected.** I was especially surprised by how small the brain of chickens and especially fish is.
 While this is no conclusive evidence it still lead me to update my priorities.
-I would now prioritize chickens and pigs significantly more than fishes.
+I would now prioritize chickens and pigs significantly more than fish.
 I was leaning in this direction before looking at the numbers but not as heavily.
 2. **Animal suffering is definitely important.** While both metrics seem to imply that the expected human suffering is larger than that of any other species expected values and lower bounds of non-human animals still imply a lot of suffering that could be reduced.
 While I don't know the latest research on the comparative effectiveness of different interventions, the numbers seem to suggest focusing mostly on chickens and pigs.
 However, this impression might be wrong when the effectiveness of interventions regarding specific species is considered, e.g. there might be more political capital for closing a factory farm with cows than with chickens.
 3. **There are no major ethical updates for me.** There are some small updates and priority shifts as explained in the previous points but my broader belief of 'animal suffering is non-negligible and should be one of the EA cause areas' still stays the same.
 That is because the numbers neither provide any strong evidence to drop all other causes nor to drop animal suffering as a cause and because the uncertainties within my modeling are just too high.
 There are just too many hard questions that I approximate with very rough intuitions or lose upper and lower bounds.
 Some sources of error are discussed deeper in the following section.
 4. **Some interesting considerations:** I had an interesting discussion with a colleague about using the number of neurons as a metric where they asked me how I would decide when I had the chance to save either a human or an elephant (since elephants have more neurons in their brain).
 While their conclusion was that number of neurons is not a valuable proxy I think it is similarly likely that we massively underestimate the capacity to suffer from elephants.
 I think the human history of racism and speciesism has mostly shown that we have been insufficiently inclusive in the past and we should be a bit more cautious in the case of elephants.
 Currently, I, therefore, think that saving the elephant is the right thing with a probability of around 50 percent.
 Luckily, humans have not yet started to factory farm elephants and this question doesn't have major real-life consequences.